cisocrgroup/pocoweb/frontend/public_html/doc.md

 You can correct each token individually.
 Just edit the token and then click to the
 ![correct](img/doc/button-correct.png) button.
-If you want to correct multiple occurences of the tokens in the concordance view you can either set a global correction in the concordance bar
+If you want to correct multiple occurrences of the tokens in the concordance view you can either set a global correction in the concordance bar
 ![concordance-bar](img/doc/button-concordance-correction.png)